MilanMisak/pixlserv/README.md

 ## Usage

-Start redis (see the Requirements section below for details).
+Start redis (see the [Requirements](#requirements) section for details).
 Create a directory `local-images` with some JPEG or PNG images in the same directory where you installed pixlserv.
 Then run:

 ```
 ./pixlserv run config/example.yaml